 In the years leading up to this practice, I spent three years at the Texas Capitol working for various state representatives and clerking the House Committee on Criminal Jurisprudence, lobbied for solar energy and healthcare clients, and worked in various areas of the law including mergers & acquisitions, healthcare, criminal prosecution, and criminal defense.

-I am also the Managing Partner of Cates Legal Group PLLC and the author of Texas Ethics Laws Annotated, the first and only complete legal annotation of campaign finance and lobby laws in Texas (4th edition now available at www.texasethicslaws.com).
-I am a contributing author for the Texas Legislative Law Handbook (2nd edition available at www.txlegelaw.com) and I am also Managing Partner and Founder of Lobby Days, a new software service that makes the set-up and administration of lobby days at the capitol easier for organizations (www.lobbydays.com).
+I am also the Managing Partner of Cates Legal Group PLLC and the author of Texas Ethics Laws Annotated, the first and only complete legal annotation of campaign finance and lobby laws in Texas (7th edition now available in the shop on this website).
+I was a contributing author for the Texas Legislative Law Handbook through the first three editions, and I am one of the first five attorneys in the nation to be board certified in Legislative & Campaign Law, the creation of which I spearheaded and shepherded for 2 years prior to authorization by the Texas Supreme Court in 2019.

 Additionally, I try to be involved in my profession as well as my community as much as my time will allow.
-I'm lucky to be a Founding Member and now Immediate Past Chair for the State Bar of Texas Legislative & Campaign Law Section, where I continue to spearhead a petition to create the nation’s first legal specialization in Legislative & Campaign Law.
+I'm lucky to be a Founding Member and Chair Emeritus for the State Bar of Texas Legislative & Campaign Law Section, board member & general counsel for Good Politics, board member of Skillpoint Alliance, chair of the Professional Advocacy Association of Texas Next Gen Lobbyist Group, and 2022 McBee Fellow with the Austin Area Research Organization.

 I received my B.A. in International Politics from Trinity University and a J.D. from Texas Tech School of Law in 2007.